carlubian/ConfigAdapter/README.md

 The <strong>ConfigAdapter</strong> library allows different applications to read and write settings and configurations in a simple and direct way.

 ## Documentation
-Checl out the [Documentation website](https://carlubian.github.io/Flushing/) for more information on how to use ConfigAdapter.
+Check out the [Documentation website](https://carlubian.github.io/ConfigAdapter/Index.html) for more information on how to use ConfigAdapter.